-God had said that as soon as the priests put their feet into the river, He would make a way through the river and they had to believe that.
+God had said that as soon as the priests put their feet into the water, He would make a way through the river and they had to believe that.

 Yet they took that step of obedience and faith.
 As soon as the feet of the priests touched the water’s edge, the water from upstream stopped flowing (3:15-16).
 And the people crossed.